IsabellaWithnell/Predicting_CH/README.md

-## Predicting gene stratified CH (large clone) with routine blood test information
+## Predicting gene stratified CH with routine blood test information

 The scripts are arranged in two parts: